InductiveComputerScience/i-slash-x86/language.md

  * if one wants to use a simple language.

 ### Optimization of Bug-Free Code
-If one has developed code that is completely portable and bug-free using the progsbase language and development technique, then creating an optimized version of a function is ideal using this language.
+If one has developed code that is completely portable and bug-free using the [progsbase language](https://www.progsbase.com) and development techniques, then creating an optimized version of a function is ideal using this language.

  * The bug-free version can be used as a testing oracle for the optimized version.
  * We know that the implementation will not change as it is bug-free.